-According to the White House Council on Women and Girls, a study that found women-owned firms that export not only earn more, but also employ more people and are, on average, more productive than women-owned firms that do not.
+International expansion is a different story.
+Only 12 percent of businesses that export are owned by women, reports the Office of the United States Trade Representative, Executive Office of the President.
+This despite a finding by the White House Council on Women and Girls that women-owned firms that export not only earn more, but also employ more people and are, on average, more productive than women-owned firms that do not.